Are you tired of hiding underarm sweat stains and managing your armpit sweat day in and day out?

 - Laser treatment: A procedure that heats your sweat glands until they become inactive

-When it comes to choosing a sweat prevention method, it’s important to remember that everyone is different.
-What works for one person, might not work for you.
+When it comes to sweat prevention methods, it’s important to remember that everyone is different.
+What works for one person might not work for you.
 Start with the simplest solutions first, and work your way through the above list for best results.

 Sweat proof undershirts are one of the safest, natural and non-invasive ways to stop armpit sweat from ruining your clothes and your confidence.
 Thompson Tees are the only patented sweat proof undershirts on the market, made with Hydro-Shield technology that soak up sweat and allow it to escape as vapor.

 Thompson Tees are made with natural materials, are highly absorbent and will help you stay dry throughout the day.
 Stop yellow stains and sweat marks from seeping through to your outer layers so you can extend the lifespan of your clothing.

 Whether you sweat occasionally or constantly, the Thompson Tee is a must-have addition to your wardrobe.
 Wear it as an undershirt beneath your work clothes, or as a standalone t-shirt on the weekends.

 Try a Thompson Tee risk-free for 30 days - if it doesn’t prevent underarm sweat from staining your clothes, we’ll give you your money back!